Woodhaven Animal Health

-The end of a pet’s life can be one of the most difficult and emotional responsibilities associated with pet ownership, whether the animal dies of old age, an illness or an accident.
+The end of a pet’s life can be one of the most difficult and emotional responsibilities associated with pet ownership, whether the animal dies of old age, an illness, or an accident.
 All pet owners know that at some point, their pet is going to die.
 But the reality is always harder than anything imagined, even if you’ve been through it before.
 After years of being part of your family, losing a pet creates a heart-wrenching gap in your life.
 The grief can feel overwhelming.
 That’s why it is important to think about how you want to deal with your pet’s passing before the time arrives.

-Many pet owners face the difficult decision of if and when to euthanize an aged or ill pet.
+Many pet owners face the difficult decision of if and when to euthanize an old or ill pet.
 Your veterinarian can help you understand what the animal is experiencing physically.
 If your pet is suffering from a chronic illness or simply old age, the vet will help you make adjustments for any limitations or losses that happen.
 Ultimately, however, you must make the decision.

-In addition to choosing when to euthanize your pet, you will also need to choose where to have it done (many vets will come to your home if you prefer), who you want to be there and what to do with the remains.
+In addition to choosing when to euthanize your pet, you will also need to decide where to have it done (many vets will come to your home if you prefer), who you want to be there and what to do with the remains.
 Before the circumstance arises, spend some time thinking about these issues.
 Can you handle watching the end of your pet’s life?
 Will you feel guilty or incomplete if you aren’t there?
 Who else needs to be there?
 Who can be there for you — to drive you home and give you emotional support?
-Do you want to bury your pet or have him/her cremated?
+Do you want to bury your pet or have them cremated?
 Do you want a specific place to go for remembrances?
-Is there a favorite place of your pet’s where you would like to spread the ashes?
+Is there a favorite place of your pet where you would like to spread their ashes?
 Do you want to keep a remembrance with you all the time?
-Your vet can take care of any arrangements related to disposing of the body, but will need to know what you want.
+Your vet can take care of any arrangements related to disposing of the body but will need to know what you want.
 If possible, don’t leave these important decisions to the last moment, but have a plan.
 You can always change your mind if something doesn’t feel right at the time.

 Grief and Mourning